Overview

 - Requirement: 125V, single-phase, 15A or 20A receptacle

-- Location: Within 25 feet of outdoor unit, on same level as equipment
+- Location: Within 25 feet of outdoor unit, on same level as equipment.
+One receptacle within 25 ft of the shared pad serves both condensers — does not need to be duplicated per unit.

 - Accessible: Must be in an accessible location